'I felt hurt:' Some nurses excluded from NY bonuses

 To the nurses’ surprise, they won’t be making the cut.

 “We were open during COVID.
-We were short-staffed during COVID, and still are short-staffed just like the hospitals are,” said Gerhard.
+We were short-staffed during COVID, and still are short-staffed just like the hospitals are,” Gerhard said.

 Gerhard says employees were notified by human resources that private medical and dental practices were excluded, leaving some of those workers wondering why.